Colin Dollery

 Sir Colin Terence Dollery (14 March 1931 – 12 December 2020) was a clinical pharmacologist who spent much of his life working for SmithKline Beecham and its successor, Glaxo Smith Kline.
 He was knighted in the Queen's 1987 birthday honours.
 He was an honorary fellow of the British Pharmacological Society and a fellow of the Academy of Medical Sciences.

+Biography

 After graduating in medicine from the University of Birmingham in 1956, Dollery specialized in clinical pharmacology.
-He was appointed as a lecturer in therapeutics at the Royal Postgraduate Medical School, London, in 1963, being promoted to Professor of Clinical Pharmacology in 1968.
-During his career he was:
+He was appointed as a lecturer in therapeutics at the Royal Postgraduate Medical School, London, in 1963 and was promoted to Professor of Clinical Pharmacology in 1968.
+Throughout his career, he held several notable positions: